DuelistRag3/cs2-pugsharp-manager/README.md

 - Tournaments will not auto conclude after the finale has been played
 - The auto updating in the server overview is not consistent (should refresh server info every 60 seconds... it just don't sometimes)
 - Live validation for steam id´s does not work at all
-- Team register modal does not close at all

 ## Server Requirements